 AHA Instructor Network

 If you are interested in becoming an AHA instructor but you don’t have the fundamental knowledge about the course, this article contains some helpful basic information.
-There are several types of AHA instructors with each having a different training.
-You can decide to either teach the bystander CPR or the basic life support done by healthcare providers.

 But first, do you need CPR certification?